 It’s important to know that running the curve correctly will automatically position your body to execute the fosbury flop technique.

-Hopefully you have found this helpful.
+Hopefully, you have found this helpful.
 If you would like to share anything more on the high jump curve, please leave your thoughts in the comments below.
 If you would like to learn more high jump drills, you can purchase 101 high jump drills on Amazon.

 Thanks for reading.

 - I need high jump coaching.

 - Need to improve my high jump take-off.

 - I keep hitting the bar and I don’t know how to fix it.